etola/UFM/README.md

 This branch contains the data downloading and processing instructions, example and full training scripts used to create UFM.

 ## ⚠️ Data Processing Under Construction
 We are still working on some data processing (like TA-WB).
-They are incomplete or subject to change.
+The metadata download link is not working currently, we are actively working to resolve this with HF.

 ## Updates
 - [2025/10/21] Complete training and most data processing scripts.